thradams/cake/README.md

 # How cake is developed?

 I am using Visual Studio 2022 IDE to write/debug cake source.
-Cake is parsing itself using the includes of MSVC and it generates the *out* dir after build.
+Cake is parsing itself using the includes of MSVC and it generates the *X\_86\_msvc* dir after build.

 I use Visual Studio code with WSL for testing and compiling the code for Linux.

-Cake source code is not using any extension so the output is the same of input.
 This compilation is useful for tracking errors together with the unit tests.

 # Cake is not C++
 CFront was the original C++ compiler, designed to translate C++ code into C.

-Although CFront was initially compatible with C89, it eventually diverged from C’s evolution.

-In contrast, Cake stays true to the core development of C, ensuring full compatibility.
+Although CFront was initially compatible with C89, it eventually diverged from C’s evolution.In contrast, Cake stays true to the core development of C, ensuring full compatibility.

 Its extensions aim to preserve the essence of C while allowing developers to experiment and contribute to C’s evolution using an open-source compiler written in C.